Imagine never worrying about money again.

 We bounced around to various homeless shelters, lived out of a cheap motel for a while, and eventually lived out of a car.

 After that, my parental custody changed and I grew up with my father in a trailer park.
 We didn’t have much money, but at least we had the basics.
+My father was a working single parent in his 60s, so despite being a child I was often left alone, and was responsible for cooking and cleaning.
+By necessity, I was treated like a small adult.
+In some ways, this was a blessing, because for better or worse it forced me to become self-sufficient as a child.

 I saved virtually all the money I ever received from gifts, allowances, or part-time work (teaching martial arts was my first job), and became interested in investing.
 I was that weird kid that loved reading the Wall Street Journal or watching the economic portion of the TV news, and began investing in stocks as a teenager.

 The idea of earning money, saving money, and making that money grow was incredibly appealing to me both for practical benefit and simply because as a math nerd I found exponential compounding to be fascinating.
+I bought my first stocks while I was in high school, and invested in some gold coins.

 When I was 18, I moved away from home for college, and became self-sufficient.
 I paid my way through college to earn an engineering degree with part-time jobs, internships, and $50,000 of student debt.
 But feeling so indebted with a negative net worth, graduating in a weak economy, felt terrible.